-Prior to launching Parachute360, Lyle operated Parachute Advisors a turnaround and succession planning and turnaround advisory firm.
+Prior to launching Parachute360, Lyle operated Parachute Advisors a turnaround and succession planning advisory firm.
 In his advisory role he worked with several companies that would have benefitted from a solution like Parachute360.

 Previously Lyle co-founded Swing King, a golf technology company automating the hole in one prize industry and operating on more than 300 courses nationwide.